kielr/aquaquest/README_USERGUIDE.txt

 python setup.py build
-python setup.py install - if you have root priviledges sudo python setup.py install - if you don't
+python setup.py install - if you have root priviledges sudo python setup.py install - if you don't have root priviledges

 //////////////////////////////////////
 ///////////////USAGE//////////////////